chatox/data-mining-course/upf/upf-online-exams.md

 Please make sure your photo is recorded properly by looking at [this spreadsheet](https://docs.google.com/spreadsheets/d/1LwFtLnctJqRhp1QgJ6yo4t8cMlblvYZ4MoZ_79Oxdeo/edit#).
 You should see clearly the image you uploaded.

 It is your responsibility to test this before the exam.
-If you cannot take a photo during the exam, you will have zero points in the questions that required a photo.
+If you cannot take a photo during the exam, or you cannot upload it, you will have zero points in the questions that required a photo.

 ### In your mobile: test Google Meet